 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the How NOT to Summon a Demon Lord Season 2 premiere date will occur in the future.

 Unfortunately, studio Ajia-Do is not exactly known for doing anime sequels (although they have done straight-up hentai before).
 Their last major anime project was the 2016 Izetta: The Last Witch, which was a standalone original story.

-Over 10 years ago, they co-produced with Sunrise several lengthy anime series that ran for years.
+Over 10 years ago, they co-produced with studio Sunrise (maker of Code Geass) several lengthy anime series that ran for years.
 So, if Ajia-Do produces How NOT to Summon a Demon Lord Season 2, that will be a first for the company.